Kyvelu/FallBumps/README.md

 ---

 ## Disclaimer
-Fall Bumps has been shut down.
-All functionality is unavailable and not offered.
+Fall Bumps has been shut down due to AOI.Js updating.
+All functionality is unavailable and support is not offered.

 ## License and Copyright
 Released under the [MIT](https://mit-license.org/) license.